-Pursuing a PhD in Computer Science (UBA-CONCIET), with a MSc in Anthropological Sciences as background - sociocultural orientation -.
-I am involved in the development of the novel area of Computational Social Sciences.
+Pursuing a PhD in Computer Science (UBA-CONCIET), with a MSc in Anthropological Sciences as background (sociocultural orientation).
+His research interest is the novel area of Computational Social Sciences.

 I’m a systems engineer, graduated at Los Andes University, Venezuela, I completed a master in Computer Science working on topics related to distributed systems, and issues of privacy and anonymity.
 I’m currently an UBA doctoral student and have a CONICET scholarship.